hackanoi/angelhack-cropman/README.md

-# angelhack-cropman
+# riceman
-Cropman app for Angelhack
+application for rice monitor